LSX99/Dice-Game-/README.md

 ## Option 2
 Head to https://lsx99.github.io/Dice-Game-/ and enjoy the game directly:)
 # Further Improvements
-    1. Website is yet to be designed to be mobile and tablet responsive.
+    1. Additionals features can be implemented in the future